rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 [`CommandDefinition`](../namespaces/RsvimCmd/type-aliases/CommandDefinition.md)

-It returns `undefined` is the command is newly created, or a command definition that was defined previously.
+It returns `undefined` is the command is newly created.
+Or it returns a command definition that was defined previously.

 #### Throws

 Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if any parameters are invalid.
-Throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if command name or alias already exists, but `force` option is not set to override existing command forcibly.
+Or throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if command name or alias already exists, but `force` option is not set to override existing command forcibly.

 #### Example